mkimuci/ioling/pages/pages-root-folder/index.md

 header:
   image_fullwidth: head.png
 widget3:
-  title: "Bucharest 2026"
+  title: "Bangkok 2027"
   url: '/upcoming/'
-  image: bucharest2026.jpg
+  image: bangkok2027.jpg
-  text: '<b>Bucharest, Romania</b> has been selected to host the 23rd International Linguistics Olympiad from July 26th to August 2nd, 2026.
+  text: '<b>Bangkok, Thailand</b> has been selected to host the 24th International Linguistics Olympiad in 2027.
 You can find more information <a href="/upcoming">here</a>.'
 #
 # Use the call for action to show a button on the frontpage
 #